-Students with learning disabilities who need special accommodations for this course should contact Mr. Joe Kempfer in Learning Services at 1307 Main Street (ext.
+Students who wish to request accommodations in this class for a disability should contact Elaine Mara, the Assistant Director of Academic and Disability Support in the Academic Support Center, Monocacy Hall, lower level (ext.
 1510).
-Accommodations cannot be provided until authorization is received from Learning Services based upon proper documentation of the conditions and needed accommodations.
+Accommodations cannot be provided until authorization is received from the Academic Support Center.
 Accommodations must be authorized on a class by class basis every term.
 [This is required by the ADA and is not done to annoy you!]